Get The Care You Need

 If an individual experiences any combination of these symptoms after using alcohol, it is vital that they receive medical help right away.
 Never assume someone who is intoxicated will be fine just because they have fallen asleep.
 Already-ingested alcohol can continue to damage the body by entering the bloodstream and circulating throughout the body even when unconscious.

-If you are or a loved one is in need of help or assistance in treatment, Orlando Recovery Center can help.
+If you are or a loved one is in need of help or assistance in alcohol rehab treatment, Orlando Recovery Center can help.
 Call Orlando Recovery Center to speak with a representative and learn more.

 Medical Disclaimer: Orlando Recovery Center aims to improve the quality of life for people struggling with a substance use or mental health disorder with fact-based content about the nature of behavioral health conditions, treatment options and their related outcomes.
 We publish material that is researched, cited, edited and reviewed by licensed medical professionals.
 The information we provide is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 It should not be used in place of the advice of your physician or other qualified healthcare provider.